How to Use OAuth Authorization

 You can revoke authorization at any time, and the action takes effect immediately:

-- Find [Authorized Applications] (or Authorization Management) on the left side.
+- Find [Authorized Applications] on the left side

-- Find the application you want to revoke in the application list.
-Click [Details], and then click the [Revoke All Access] button on the right side of the details page.
+- Find the application you want to revoke in the application list, click [Details], then click [Revoke All Access]

 Once revoked, the application will no longer be able to access any of your data until you authorize it again.